China steelmaker, miners cut output as slowdown bites

 The Baosteel plant, in Shanghai's Luojing district, produces steel plate used in the construction industry and for making ships and oil rigs.
 The company, which bought the plant for 14 billion yuan in 2008, said it had been losing money due to weak demand and high costs.

 "With demand from shipbuilders so weak, other producers such as Angang Steel 000898.SZ are also facing pressure," said Helen Lau, senior metals analyst at UOB-Kay Hian.
-Further production suspensions would depend on whether profitable units of steelmakers could compensate for the losses.
+She said further production suspensions would depend on whether steelmakers could compensate losses from other profitable units.

 Chinese steelmakers, already battling overcapacity, have been struggling with razor-thin profits or losses since Beijing clamped down on the real estate sector, hitting steel demand.